kinojms/obsidian-notes/STCLOUD/IV. Cloud Economy.md

 	- per region has a difference in price
 - per second is for Linux only

-Note: we use cloud pricing calculators to estimate how much it will cost you if you would opt for cloud or on-premise
+*Note: we use Cloud Pricing Calculators to estimate how much it will cost you if you would opt for cloud or on-premise*